abin0001/abin0001/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a Freelancer
-- 🌱 I’m currently learning filed of Data Science
+- 🌱 I’m currently learning in the field of Data Science
-- 👯 I’m looking to collaborate on opensource projects
+- 👯 I’m looking to collaborate on open-source projects
-- 🤔 I’m looking for help with Teaching and traning people
+- 🤔 I’m looking for help with Teaching and training people
-- 💬 Ask me about
+- 💬 Ask me about anything
 - 📫 How to reach me: https://abin-justinkumaravel.pages.dev